talos/caustic/README.md

 When inside *then*, *$this* evaluates to be the entire object.
 This evaluation is only performed when *then* operates.

+Remember that

+    $ console/microscraper fixtures/json/recursive-google.json --defaults="query=hello"

+will not stop on its own!

 ### Why? ###